 2) I like the outfit they chose (for historical context) but it leaves the elbows, knees, and ankles totally exposed.
 Many other figures are able to use the clothing to conceal the joints but this toy receives no such luxury.

 Those minor quibbles aside, there’s a lot here to like.
 She has actual bracelets (take care not to lose them when swapping hands), there’s a pearl effect to her white skirt, and the translucent sleeves are very nicely done.
 Everyone has a different expectation of what a 3D Minmei should look like but this is a solid effort.
 If I had to nitpick, and as a reviewer I think I’m obligated to do so, I would say her bangs cover too much forehead, the curls next to her cheek are too tight and should cover her ears and merge with the hair down her back, and her nose is a little low on her face.
 The hairdo looks like it was taken from one of her FB2012 looks rather than Force of Arms where it’s drawn to look much more like Farah Fawcett hair (but good luck trying to emulate that on a figure of this size).
-The display stand base is pretty plain.. they should have just made it a UNSpacy kite and given all their characters the same display stand… until they moved onto New Generation characters.
+The display stand base is pretty plain.. they should have just made it a UNSpacy kite and given all their characters the same display stand… until they moved onto Masters or New Generation characters.

-Rick’s hair is an exquisitely chocolate affair that, like Minmei, looks to draw more of its inspiration from Do You Remember Love rather than the TV show.
+Rick’s hair is an exquisitely chocolate affair that, like the Minmei effort, this figure looks to draw more of its inspiration from Do You Remember Love rather than the TV show.
 Something feels off about Rick.
 The figure is a little too tall and too slender.
 The eyes might also have benefited from being 10 to 20% larger.
 Change the outfit and this would be an excellent Steve Harrington figure from Stranger Things.
 There are five faces to choose from.
 The surprised face has one of those anime tear drops that feels more Trigun than Macross to me but it’s not an issue.
 The expressions are a decent mix which should allow for some fun pictures.
 The outfit is nicely detailed and mercifully far less wrinkly than the box art.
 The elbows and knees both interrupt stripes on the sleeves and pants respectively but the impact wasn’t enough for me to be bothered by it.
 The included helmet is a mixed bag.
 It’s nicely painted and has a translucent visor but it’s shaped wrong.
 The intro to the show has a nice profile shot of Rick wearing the helmet with the visor down and the sides of the helmet go out to Rick’s cheeks.
 The KitzConcept helmet, on the other hand, ends at Rick’s ears.

 For character figures, this section focuses on functionality more than articulation (since I handle articulation separately).
 So how well do the swappable parts work?
 Just as well as they do on the SHFiguarts toys I’ve handled (and they function the same way).
 Hands attach to a tiny ball joint and pop off with a bit of force and generally pinch on securely and without excessive effort.
 I had one hand that just refused to go on but I’m considering that a ‘build’ quality issue.
 The face can be swapped by removing the hair and popping the face off and plugging the new face on via a couple pegs.
 While Bandai’s Macross versions of SHFiguarts characters either have a plug in the back or no plug at all, this toy has a plug that is filled with a removable ribbon.
-Plan on using the display stand because, while you can get her to stand on her own on a perfectly flat, solid surface, a slight bump would send her toppling (as is true with just about all roughly 1/12 scale figures).
-I did find the connection with the display stand to not be as secure as I would like.
+Plan on using the display stand because, while you can get the figures to stand on their own on a perfectly flat, solid surface, a slight bump would send them toppling (as is true with just about all roughly 1/12 scale figures).
+I did find the connection with the display stand to not be as secure as I would like on the Minmei figure.
 Since the hair would interfere with a display stand claw, you instead get an odd angled extension to the stand you can snake in behind her hair from the side.
 While the display stand works there is obviously room for improvement.

 Rick’s swappable faces and hands work the same as they did for Minmei which is good; everything pops off and pops back on securely.
 Like Minmei’s bow, Rick has a backpack that is removed to reveal the slot in his back for attaching to the display stand.
 I like how this allows a clean, slot-free figure when not using the stand.